elkegovaert1/CoronaApp/README.md

 3. Run the MixingProxyScreen to start the Mixing Proxy

 Then (no order):
-- Run VisitorScreen to create Visitors accounts
+- Run VisitorScreen to create Visitor accounts
 - Run CatheringScreen to create Cathering accounts
-- Run Doctor to create Doctor
+- Run DoctorScreen to create a Doctor
-- Run Inspector to create Inspector
+- Run InspectorScreen to create an Inspector

 <h3>Information about the Corona app </h3>